manuelyllesca/class-relationships/README.md

 ### Hints for Usage:

-A "Client - Supplier" Relationship.
-It's a class to class transitient relationship for a specific purpose but is a must-need for the "Client" class to function.
+A dependency class relationship (Also known as Client-Supplier relationship) is a unidirectional, temporary relationship between a class A (client) and class B (supplier) for a specific technical purpose.
+Client (A) depends on supplier (B) to function, and changes made to supplier (B) affect client (A).
 For example:

-1. Getting a class(supplier)-level datatype like an instance, variable, array, list, etc.
+1. Client gets a class(supplier)-level datatype like an instance, variable, array, list, etc.
-2. Calling a supplier method/logic without the intent of the client class to contain an instance of the supplier class on an assigned class-level local variable.
+2. Client calls a supplier method/logic without the intent of the client class to contain an instance of the supplier class on an assigned class-level local variable.
 It's considered the weakest "has-a" relationship.
 Weakest to Strongest has-a class relationships:
    1. Dependency: Temporary use without ownership.
    2. Association: Regular connection with possible mutual awareness.
    3. Aggregation: Whole-part relationship with independent lifecycles.